 The Haralson County School District endeavors to provide a safe and secure environment for all students.
 It is the policy of the Haralson County Board of Education that school administrators and other professional employees as designated by the Superintendent may search students when there is reason to believe a student may be in the possession of an item that is illegal or against school rules.
 Situations may include but are not limited to suspicion of possession of an illegal drug, controlled substance, or weapon.
 Should an extensive search of a student be required, the search shall be conducted in private by an administrator, teacher, or law enforcement person of the same sex as the student with a witness present who is also of the same sex and with due consideration for the personal privacy and sensibility of the student.
+If a student refuses to comply with the search (Insubordination - Level III), consequences may include requesting a tribunal hearing and expulsion from the Haralson County School District.

-Student cars brought on campus, student book bags, school lockers, desks, and other school property shall be subject to inspection and search by school authorities at any time without further notice to students or parents based on reasonable suspicion of the presence of illegal and/or inappropriate items.
+Student cars brought on campus, student bags, school lockers, desks, and other school property shall be subject to inspection and search by school authorities at any time without further notice to students or parents based on reasonable suspicion of the presence of illegal and/or inappropriate items.